Kunín: Transport

-The I/57 road (the section from Nový Jičín to Opava) passes through the municipality.
+The I/57 road (the section from Nový Jičín to Opava) runs through the municipality.

 Sights

 The most important monument is the Kunín Castle.
 It was built in the Baroque style in 1726–1734.
 It was built according to the design by Johann Lukas von Hildebrandt for the Counts of Harrach.
 Today the castle houses the town museum.
 Next to the castle is an English park.

 The Church of the Holy Cross was built in the Empire style in 1810–1811.
 A statue of St. John of Nepomuk stands in front of the church.